 Shut your office door (or hide in a broom closet if you have to) and read your writing aloud.
 It feels a little silly at first, but it’s one of the best ways to make sure your writing is correct and clear.
 Take your time and pronounce every word carefully—it’ll help you spot misspellings.
 Also, try reading each sentence in a flat monotone.
 Pause only at the commas and periods.
 Remember, your reader won’t be able to take cues from your facial expression, vocal emphasis, or conversational pauses.
 Reading your message like a robot can help you spot missing punctuation and wording that might confuse your reader.

-Now, get out there and make 2018 the year you vanquish writing mistakes for good!
+Now, get out there and make this the year you vanquish writing mistakes for good!

 Do you have a favorite proofreading technique?
 Tell us about it in the comments!